charnelclamosa/crud/README.md

 # Basic CRUD App

-Basic CRUD App is an application that allows the user to try the create, read, update and delete functions.
+Basic CRUD App is a web application that allows the user to try the create, read, update and delete functions.
 It performs creating, read, update and delete data.
 It has modern design and basic functionality.

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.

-## Screenshot
+## Screenshots
 ![App screenshot](https://i.imgur.com/9ckwRL8.png)
 ![App screenshot](https://i.imgur.com/t5V4bwG.png)
 ![App screenshot](https://i.imgur.com/PfeIJ0e.png)